StudioConsi/LDAPy/README.md

 # pyLDAP_mis
-Python3 script to check for LDAP base misconfigurations
+Python3 script to check for LDAP basis/obvious misconfigurations

 # ENGLISH
 Got an user's file, this script will search for basic LDAP misconfigurations.